 Selected Publications & Presentations

-Michaels, T. I., Lester, L., de la Salle, S., & Williams, M. T. (under review).
+Michaels, T. I., Lester, L., de la Salle, S., & Williams, M. T. (in press).
 Ethnoracial inclusion in randomized, double-blind, placebo-controlled clinical trials of ketamine in the treatment of mood disorders.
+Journal of Studies on Alcohol and Drugs.

 Michaels, T. I., Lester, L. F., Purdon, J., & Williams, M. (2018, November).
 Inclusion of people of color in ketamine randomized clinical trials for the treatment of depression.
 52nd Annual Convention of the Association of Behavioral and Cognitive Therapies, Washington, DC.